WordPress/gutenberg/docs/block-edit-save.md

 If you're using [attribute sources](https://wordpress.org/gutenberg/handbook/block-api/attributes/), be sure that attributes sourced from markup are saved exactly as you expect, and in the correct type (usually a `'string'` or `'number'`).

 When a block is detected as invalid, a warning will be logged into your browser's developer tools console.
 The warning will include specific details about the exact point at which a difference in markup occurred.
 Be sure to look closely at any differences in the expected and actual markups to see where problems are occurring.

+**I've changed my block's `save` behavior and old content now includes invalid blocks.
+How can I fix this?**

+Refer to the guide on [Deprecated Blocks](https://wordpress.org/gutenberg/handbook/block-api/deprecated-blocks/) to learn more about how to accommodate legacy content in intentional markup changes.